-- delay or failure in reaching agreement with the FDA or a comparable foreign regulatory authority on a clinical trial design and protocols that we are able to execute; - delay or failure in reaching agreement with the FDA, including with respect to our ongoing discussions regarding our planned Phase III clinical trial, or a comparable foreign regulatory authority on (i) interim analysis and statistical design, (ii) a drug candidate manufacturing plan for clinical trials or commercial use, (iii) protocol amendments, (iv) adaptive modifications to clinical trial design upfront or after additional trial data is analyzed, (v) choice of hazard ratio, (vi) use of alpha spend (alpha-spending makes it possible to perform sequential testing while maintaining the overall error probability of the statistical analysis of clinical trial endpoints), (vii) statistical power assumptions, (viii) disease free survival assumptions for treated versus placebo arms of a clinical trial, (ix) number of patients or sizing of a clinical trial, including inclusion of patients from outside of the US who may be treated with different standard of care than in the US, (x) duration of treatment and follow-up required to demonstrate safety and efficacy of our product candidate, (xi) use of intent to treat or other patient populations as a basis for primary and secondary endpoints, (xii) determinants of clinical meaningfulness and relevance, (xiii) subgroup analysis whether prospectively designed or not, and (xiv) and the impact on any of the above on the timing and financeability of clinical trials for our product candidate; - delay or failure in obtaining authorization to commence a trial or inability to comply with conditions imposed by a regulatory authority regarding the scope or design of a clinical trial; - delay or failure in reaching agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and clinical trial sites; - delay or failure in obtaining IRB approval or the approval of other reviewing entities, including comparable foreign regulatory authorities, to conduct a clinical trial at each site; - withdrawal of clinical trial sites from our clinical trials or the ineligibility of a site to participate in our clinical trials; - delay or failure in recruiting and enrolling suitable patients to participate in a clinical trial; - delay or failure in patients completing a clinical trial or returning for post-treatment follow-up; - clinical sites and investigators deviating from clinical trial protocol, failing to conduct the clinical trial in accordance with regulatory requirements, or dropping out of a clinical trial; - inability to identify and maintain a sufficient number of clinical trial sites, many of which may already be engaged in other clinical trial programs, including some that may be for the same indication; - failure of our third-party clinical trial managers, CROs, clinical trial sites, contracted laboratories or other third-party vendors to satisfy their contractual duties, meet expected deadlines or return trustworthy data; - delay or failure in adding new clinical trial sites; - interim results or data that are ambiguous or negative or are inconsistent with earlier results or data; - alteration of clinical trial design necessitated by re-evaluation of design assumptions based upon observed data; - feedback from the FDA, the IRB or a comparable foreign regulatory authority, or results from earlier stage or concurrent preclinical studies and clinical trials, that might require modification to the protocol for a clinical trial; - a decision by the FDA, the IRB, a comparable foreign regulatory authority, or us to suspend or terminate clinical trials at any time for safety issues or for any other reason: - unacceptable risk-benefit profile, unforeseen safety issues or adverse side effects; - failure to demonstrate a benefit from using a product candidate; - difficulties in manufacturing or obtaining from third parties sufficient quantities of a product candidate to start or to use in clinical trials; - lack of adequate funding to continue a clinical trial, including the incurrence of unforeseen costs due to enrollment delays, requirements to conduct additional clinical trials or increased expenses associated with the services of our CROs and other third parties; or
+- . delay or failure in reaching agreement with the FDA or a comparable foreign regulatory authority on a clinical trial design that we are able to execute; - delay or failure in obtaining authorization to commence a trial or inability to comply with conditions imposed by a regulatory authority regarding the scope or design of a clinical trial: - delay or failure in reaching agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - delay or failure in obtaining IRB approval or the approval of other reviewing entities, including comparable foreign regulatory authorities, to conduct a clinical trial at each site: - withdrawal of clinical trial sites from our clinical trials or the ineligibility of a site to participate in our clinical trials; - delay or failure in recruiting and enrolling suitable patients to participate in a clinical trial; - delay or failure in patients completing a clinical trial or returning for post-treatment follow-up; - clinical sites and investigators deviating from clinical trial protocol, failing to conduct the clinical trial in accordance with regulatory requirements, or dropping out of a clinical trial: - inability to identify and maintain a sufficient number of clinical trial sites, many of which may already be engaged in other clinical trial programs, including some that may be for the same indication; - failure of our third-party clinical trial managers, CROs, clinical trial sites, contracted laboratories or other third-party vendors to satisfy their contractual duties, meet expected deadlines or return trustworthy data; - delay or failure in adding new clinical trial sites; - interim results or data that are ambiguous or negative or are inconsistent with earlier results or data; - alteration of clinical trial design necessitated by re-evaluation of design assumptions based upon observed data; - feedback from the FDA, the IRB or a comparable foreign regulatory authority, or results from earlier stage or concurrent preclinical studies and clinical trials, that might require modification to the protocol for a clinical trial: - a decision by the FDA, the IRB, a comparable foreign regulatory authority, or us to suspend or terminate clinical trials at any time for safety issues or for any other reason; - unacceptable risk-benefit profile, unforeseen safety issues or adverse side effects; - failure to demonstrate a benefit from using a product candidate; - · difficulties in manufacturing or obtaining from third parties sufficient quantities of a product candidate to start or to use in clinical trials; - lack of adequate funding to continue a clinical trial, including the incurrence of unforeseen costs due to enrollment delays, requirements to conduct additional clinical trials or increased expenses associated with the services of our CROs and other third parties; or - changes in governmental regulations or administrative actions or lack of adequate funding to continue a clinical trial.